Straight8ths/Sebastian-Bradford-Portfolio/graphic_design/brand_kits/savasana_essenced_water/README.md

 ## Overview

-_**One-liner:** A hip beverage company specializing in clean, feelgood drinks across a standard flavor palate._
+_**One-liner:** A hip beverage company specializing in clean, feelgood drinks across a standard flavor palette._

 **Business Personality**
 - Full focus on a smooth customer experience, and the sustaining of "good vibes" all the way from purchase to consumption.